reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

       ![](./media/az22024.png)

 ### Task 3: Test firmware update on a single device

+In this task, you'll test a firmware update by running the `FWUpdateDevice` app with your device connection string.
+After observing the initial firmware version, create a firmware update configuration in the Azure portal.
+Then, monitor the terminal for progress on the firmware update.

 1. In Vs code, click on **Terminal (1)** and click on **New Terminal (2)**.
 The folder location shown within the command prompt should show the FWUpdateDevice project folder.